Holiday traffic: Serious crash blocks SH1 at Manakau, Horowhenua

 Emergency services are at the scene of the crash at SH1, Manakau, near Kuku Beach Rd.

-The road is blocked and police say motorists will face significant delays.
+The road is blocked and police say motorists will face significant delays, with no detour in place after the accident.
+The road isn't expected to reopen until this evening.

 Meanwhile, travel for hundreds of holidaymakers will be made much slower today as passing lanes en route to the Coromandel are closed in a bid to prevent crashes.